zlatinb/muwire/README.md

 6. Run `./gradlew -PbuildNumber=<integer> assemble`
 7. If all goes well, there will be a file `plug/build/MuWire.su3`.
 Install that file from the I2P router console.

+### Translations
+If you want to help translate MuWire, instructions are on the wiki https://github.com/zlatinb/muwire/wiki/Translate

 ### GPG Fingerprint